 New decade, new name.
 Join us for TUGG Makes Boston, our 11th Annual Wine and Tequila Party!

-Join over 1,500 of Boston tech's entrepreneurs, venture capitalists, and philanthropists for our knock-it-out-of-the-park 10th Annual Wine & Tequila Party.
-As a community we will raise $400K+ to catalyze six local nonprofits (while enjoying top-shelf wine and tequila).
+Over 1,500 of Boston tech's entrepreneurs, venture capitalists, and philanthropists will come together to help raise $200K+ to catalyze six local nonprofits (while enjoying wine and top-shelf tequila).

 Please note that this event is 21+ and tickets are non-refundable.

 Thursday, March 23, 2017

 Enter your Uber promo code in the payment section of your Uber app.

 - Promo Code: UberTUGG17

 - Valid on 2 trips

 - Trips must begin or end at the Innovation and Design Building on Drydock ave in Boston